-From a performance perspective, this is truly the “Ferrari” of safety razors, but it comes with the “Ferrari” price tag as well. 😉
+From a performance perspective, this is truly the “Ferrari” of safety razors, one of the best out there, but it comes with the “Ferrari” price tag as well. 😉

 Best for You?

-Rest assured, you are spending your hard-earned dollars wisely with the Feather All Stainless Steel.
+Rest assured, you are spending your hard-earned dollars wisely with Feather All Stainless Steel.